sspanak/tt9/docs/user-manual.md

 For more information, [see below](#language-options).

 #### Notes for Android 13 or higher
 By default, the notifications for newly installed apps are disabled.
-If you enable them, TT9 will let you know when there are dictionary updates, and once you choose to install them, it will show the loading progress.
+It is recommended to enable them.
+This way you will get notified when there are dictionary updates, and once you choose to install them, TT9 will show the loading progress.
+New updates are released at most once a month, so you don't have to worry about getting too much spam.

 You can enable the notifications by going to Settings → Languages and toggling Dictionary Notifications.